asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Git-Migration.md

----
+!!! note This Page Is Historical

-**Note: This Page Is Historical** Two things to keep in mind when reading this page:
+    Two things to keep in mind when reading this page:

     1. This page's purpose was always meant to record things for historical purposes.
 Don't take what is on here as gospel.
     2. Per the discussion on the [asterisk-dev](http://lists.digium.com/pipermail/asterisk-dev/2014-September/070303.html) mailing list, the tools chosen for managing review/CI around git are Gerrit and Jenkins.

----
+[//]: # (end-note)